GHUCCTS

 • Letters of support

-• A 6-8 page research proposal for the major research project, describing three (3) years of work.
-Using the PHS 398 (current R01) format, including specific aims page, significance, innovation, and approach, providing background, major experimental or study details, with attention to feasibility, available resources and collaborations, and plans for subsequent work.
+• A 4-6 page research proposal for the major research project, describing three (3) years of work.
+Using the PHS 398 (current R01) format, including: specific aims page, significance, innovation, and approach, providing background, major experimental or study details, with attention to feasibility, available resources and collaborations, and plans for subsequent work.
 While the focus is on the major research project, please describe other planned research activities and sources of support required for their completion in order to account for 75% FTE that will be devoted to the K award and assure high productivity during this award.

-• A brief (1-3 page) plan describing a subsequent individual K award application or R01 application that would be submitted in year 1 (usually an individual K-series application) or in year 2 (usually an R01 application) of the KL2 period of support and how that application would be made more competitive by the proposed prior KL2 support and training.
+• brief (1-3 page) plan describing a subsequent individual K award application or R01 application that would be submitted in year 1 (usually an individual K-series application) or in year 2 (usually an R01 application) of the KL2 period of support and how that application would be made more competitive by the proposed prior KL2 support and training.

-• A 1-page statement detailing 3-year and 5-year career plans as well as the specific role of this mentored research experience in achieving those goals, and the manner in which the project and mentorship plans will specifically advance multi- or inter-disciplinary research.
+• A 0.5-1-page statement detailing 3-year and 5-year career plans as well as the specific role of this mentored research experience in achieving those goals, and the manner in which the project and mentorship plans will specifically advance multi- or inter-disciplinary research.
 This statement should be aligned with your individual development plan (IDP) developed in collaboration with your mentors.

-• A 0.5-1-page lay summary of your proposal, including its potential impact on relevant patient populations (especially if understudied), communities, and suitable for sharing with interested lay advisory groups.
+• A 0.5-1-page lay summary of your proposal, including its potential impact on relevant patient populations, (especially if understudied), communities, and suitable for sharing with interested lay advisory groups

 • A 3-4-page proposal detailing the plan and rationale for specific didactic training and career development activities to supplement and enhance the mentored research experience.
 In particular, please provide a critical self-appraisal of current skills and needs for further training with respect to the core competencies for translational investigators identified by NCATS and how your training plan and goals align with translational science principles.
 If a specific degree or certificate program is proposed, please provide details and rationale.
 If specific courses, workshops, internship, externships (e.g., with industry, federal agencies, or stakeholder organizations), or tutorial experiences are proposed, please provide details and rationale.